COVID-19 and Online Learning Update:

 - Ask if there are any other learning activities you can do to make up the missed class, if needed.

-If you are feeling behind and struggling to catch up, schedule an appointment, external link with the AAS Learning & Transition Facilitator for academic support.
+If you are feeling behind and struggling to catch up, schedule an appointment, external link with the AAS Learning Strategist for academic support.

 Prior to audio-recording during your courses, email your instructors in order to receive permission.